jonasbergqvist/BrilliantCut/README.md

                     .Termsfacet<FashionVariant>(x => x.Color,
                         (builder, value) => builder.Or(x => x.Color.Match(value)));

 In this example we add a facet for the property "Color" in the content type "FashionVariant".
-The first argument specifies the property (Color), and the other argument tells "BrilliantCut" how to deal with several values that has been choosen for the facet in the UI.
+The first argument specifies the property (Color), and the other argument tells "BrilliantCut" how to deal with several values that has been chosen for the facet in the UI.
 By using "builder.Or" we are doing an "or" for all selected values.

 RangeFacet<TContent, TValue>
 ----------------------------